|Latymer All Saints Church of England Primary School and Nursery

-- If your child has a Statement or an Education, Health Care Plan and is changing to a new school we will, whenever possible, arrange a review meeting with relevant staff from the receiving school and parents.
+- If your child has a Health Care Plan and is changing to a new school we will, whenever possible, arrange a review meeting with relevant staff from the receiving school and parents.

 |How parents are involved in school life?

 - The school encourages parents to be actively involved in their children’s learning and progress.

 - Parents will be consulted about their children’s progress and needs through ‘structured Conversations’, Annual Reviews of Education, Health and Care Plans.